 Is publicly accountable for its use of funds and must file an annual information return (Form T3010) with the CRA.

-Non-profit organizations that are not registered charities can still operate legally, but they don’t receive the same tax privileges or CRA registration benefits.
+Non-profit organizations that are not registered charities can still operate legally, but they are not qualified donees, cannot issue official donation receipts, and do not receive CRA charitable registration benefits.
+Some NPOs may still be exempt from income tax depending on their circumstances.

 Eligibility with Loop

-Loop can open Accounts only for non-profit organizations that are registered charities in good standing with the CRA.
+Loop can open Accounts for charitable organizations that are registered charities with the CRA.

 Organizations that are non-profits but not CRA-registered charities are not eligible for Loop Accounts.